Limitations on liability

 What are the common exceptions to the cap?

-Frequency/market practice: Fundamental warranties are often excepted (e.g., title, capitalization, authority).
-Often tax and specific areas of concern (such as anti-bribery and corruption) are excepted and specific higher caps can be negotiated for them.
+Frequency/market practice: Fundamental warranties (e.g., title, capitalization, authority) are often excepted.
+Tax and specific areas of concern (such as anti-bribery and corruption) are often excepted and specific higher caps may be negotiated for them.

 Is a deductible or basket common?

-Frequency/market practice: Deductible is usually resisted and a tipping basket more common.
+Frequency/market practice: Deductible is usually resisted, and a tipping basket is more common.

 Is a de minimis common?